CPUID: EAX=3: Processor Serial Number

 This returns the processor's serial number.
 The processor serial number was introduced on Intel Pentium III, but due to privacy concerns, this feature is no longer implemented on later models (the PSN feature bit is always cleared).
 Transmeta's Efficeon and Crusoe processors also provide this feature.
 AMD CPUs however, do not implement this feature in any CPU models.

-For Intel Pentium III CPUs, the lower 64 bits of the 96-bit serial number are returned in the EDX:ECX registers.
-For Transmeta Efficeon CPUs, it is returned in the EBX:EAX registers.
-And for Transmeta Crusoe CPUs, it is returned in the EBX register only.
+For Intel Pentium III CPUs, leaf 3 returns the bottom 64 bits of the 96-bit Processor Serial Number in EDX:ECX - the top 32 bits of the serial number are taken from the CPU signature returned in EAX when CPUID is called with EAX=1.

+For Transmeta Crusoe and Efficeon CPUs, leaf 3 returns a 128-bit Processor Serial Number in EAX:EBX:ECX:EDX (The top 32 bits of this serial number, delivered in EAX, is always 0 on Crusoe processors but is known to be nonzero on at least some Efficeon processors.)

 Note that the processor serial number feature must be enabled in the BIOS setting in order to function.

 EAX=4 and EAX=8000'001Dh: Cache Hierarchy and Topology

 These two leaves are used to provide information about the cache hierarchy levels available to the processor core on which the CPUID instruction is run.
 Leaf 4 is used on Intel processors and leaf 8000'001Dh is used on AMD processors - they both return data in EAX, EBX, ECX and EDX, using the same data format except that leaf 4 returns a few additional fields that are considered "reserved" for leaf 8000'001Dh.
 They both provide CPU cache information in a series of sub-leaves selected by ECX - to get information about all the cache levels, it is necessary to invoke CPUID repeatedly, with EAX=4 or 8000'001Dh and ECX set to increasing values starting from 0 (0,1,2,...) until a sub-leaf not describing any caches (EAX[4:0]=0) is found.
 The sub-leaves that do return cache information may appear in any order, but all of them will appear before the first sub-leaf not describing any caches.

 In the below table, fields that are defined for leaf 4 but not for leaf 8000'001Dh are highlighted with yellow cell coloring and a (#4) item.